Pillar Guide · Microsoft Enterprise Licensing 2026

 Enterprise Agreement (EA)

-The Enterprise Agreement is Microsoft’s flagship volume licensing programme for organisations with 500+ users or devices.
+The Enterprise Agreement is Microsoft's flagship volume licensing programme for organisations with 500+ users or devices.
 The EA is a 3-year commitment with standardised pricing, organisation-wide deployment rights, and annual true-up obligations.
-It remains the most common Microsoft commercial structure for large enterprises.

 Microsoft Customer Agreement (MCA)

-The MCA is Microsoft’s newer agreement framework, gradually positioned as the successor to the EA for many scenarios.
-Unlike the EA’s fixed 3-year term, the MCA provides more flexible subscription structures with annual or monthly commitment options.
-Microsoft is actively steering organisations from EAs to MCAs at renewal, particularly for cloud-first organisations.
+The MCA is Microsoft's newer agreement framework, gradually positioned as the successor to the EA.
+Unlike the EA's fixed 3-year term, the MCA provides more flexible subscription structures with annual or monthly commitment options.
+The MCA can offer greater flexibility but may reduce the enterprise's negotiation leverage compared to a 3-year EA commitment.
+See our CIO playbook for evaluating EA vs MCA vs CSP.

 Cloud Solution Provider (CSP)